 (n) a set of persons associated together; a person connected with another especially by marriage, kinship, or common interest

 The vast majority of travelers we know, even those who have “life lists,” travel not to check things off but to have meaningful experiences – and that often equals having interactions with people along the way.
-Sometimes it’s meeting other travelers in the hostel common room, sometimes it’s having hand-gestures-only chats with the guy at the next cafe table, sometimes it’s falling in love (however briefly) with someone you didn’t know a week before.
+Sometimes it’s meeting other travelers in the hostel common room, sometimes it’s having hand-gestures-only chats with the guy at the next cafe table, sometimes it’s falling in love (however briefly) with someone you didn’t know a week before, and sometimes it’s taking part in a community event like #Indie30 and connecting with someone who lives on the other side of the world as you.
 These connections can change the course of your travels, and, indeed, your life – if you let them.

 The meaningful connections we loved most, however, were the ones Audrey Scott and Daniel Knoll of Uncornered Market made when they visited Iran.
 In a country traditionally seen as off-limits and hostile toward the United States, they found the people were not only warm and hospitable but overtly welcoming when they found out Audrey and Dan were American.
 Connections like that are even more meaningful when you’re least expecting them.